Zicklin School of Business – Baruch College

 The 17-floor Academic Complex is located directly across from the Information and Technology Building and is home to Zicklin’s academic departments, classrooms, faculty offices, and executive conference facilities.
 Opened in the fall of 2001, the building allows Zicklin to offer a more campus-like feeling in an urban setting by organizing classrooms and offices around a system of stacked atria.
 Community members can also take advantage of the building’s sports and recreation center, food court, and bookstore, among other amenities.

-The Zicklin School of Business employs 206 full-time faculty members, in addition to numerous part-time and adjunct faculty members.
-These scholars and practitioners are spread across nine academic departments: accountancy; computer information systems; economics and finance; law; management; marketing and international business; operations research and quantitative methods; real estate; and statistics.
-Of these departments, the economics and finance department has the largest number of full-time faculty members, at 45.
-Zicklin’s faculty frequently provides expert commentary to CNN, USA Today, The Wall Street Journal, and other top media outlets.
+The Zicklin School of Business employs around 200 full-time faculty, part-time, and adjunct faculty members.
+These scholars and practitioners are spread across seven academic departments: accountancy; information systems and statistics; economics and finance; law; management; marketing and international business; and real estate.
+Zicklin’s faculty frequently provides expert commentary to CNN, USA Today, The Wall Street Journal, and other well-recognized media outlets.